The Tower (Fort Worth, Texas): Tornado damage, potential demolition and conversion

 On the evening of March 28, 2000, the building was severely damaged by an F3 tornado that struck downtown Fort Worth.
-80 percent of the buildings windows were blown out and cracked, the broken glass from the buildings windows fell onto surrounding streets, office materials such as chairs also fell onto the streets and vehicles below, and damage on the building was seen from miles around the city of Fort Worth.
-Reports of black mold were seen in the interiors and rooms of the building, interior walls had deteriorated, and live wires hanged from the collapsed ceiling over office floors which were flooded by the buildings sprinkler system.
-After the severe damage of the building from the F3 tornado, the buildings windows were cladded with plywood panels.
+80 percent of the building's windows were blown out and cracked, leaving shattered glass on surrounding streets.
+Office materials such as chairs also fell onto the streets and vehicles below, and damage on the building was seen from miles around the city of Fort Worth.
+Black mold was reported in the interiors and rooms of the building, interior walls had deteriorated, and live wires hung from the collapsed ceiling over sprinkler-flooded office floors.
+After the severe damage of the building from the F3 tornado, the building’s windows were cladded with plywood panels.
 The Reata Restaurant on the top floor reopened six weeks after the damage from the March 28, 2000 tornado, until closure on February 23, 2001.

 On February 26, 2001, the building was closed to the public for removal of asbestos and interior demolition.
-Due to the severity of the damage, workers and city officials were uncertain for the buildings future.
-The building was nearly demolished around this time, as progression of interior demolition and asbestos removal was in the works.
-As demolition began on the interior of the building, it was halted due to high costs, this was due to the amount of asbestos in the original construction of the building.
+Due to the severity of the damage, workers and city officials were uncertain for the building’s future.
+The building was nearly demolished during interior demolition and asbestos removal.
+As demolition began on the interior of the building, it was halted due to high costs.
+This was due to the amount of asbestos in the original construction of the building.
 By March 2001, the building was scheduled for demolition by implosion, which would have made it the 5th tallest building in the world to be demolished.
 Businessman and financier Ed Bass' partnership bought the property in March 2001 for $3.8 million, intending to demolish the building by implosion and replace the former site with a parking lot.

 By late 2001, plans to demolish the building grew concerning, due to the amount of asbestos in the building, risk of health concerns, and the building being close to the neighboring 20-block district Sundance Square.
 In early 2002, Bass had put demolition plans on hold fearing a fire hazard would occur from the rotting plywood panels on the buildings windows and demanded that the plywood sheet panels be replaced with metal panels.
-The cost was nearly $1,000,000 for the buildings planned demolition.
+The cost was nearly $1,000,000 for the building’s planned demolition.